Cyanophage: Adherence

 Cyanophages like other bacteriophages rely on Brownian motion to collide with bacteria, and then use receptor binding proteins to recognize cell surface proteins, which leads to adherence.
 Viruses with contractile tails then rely on receptors found on their tails to recognize highly conserved proteins on the surface of the host cell.
 Cyanophages also have several surface proteins with Ig-like domains, which are used for adherence.
-Some cyanophages also produce a horn like structure, which projects from the vertex opposite of the tail.
-The horn like structure is hypothesized to aid in attachment to cells in the natural environment; however, this has not been confirmed.

 Lytic cycle

 Cyanophages can undergo both the lytic and lysogenic cycles depending on the viruses and their environment.
 In one study on cyanomyoviruses infecting marine Synechococcus sp., the lytic phase was shown to last approximately 17 hours with the average number of viruses produced for each cell that was lysed (burst size) ranging from 328 under high light to 151 under low light.
 There is evidence supporting the premise that there is a correlation between light intensity and burst size.
 Studies show that cyanophage replication is driven by energy from photosynthetic metabolism of the host cell.
 Lysing of the host cell tends to occur after the completion of host DNA replication and immediately prior to cell division.
-This is due to the increased availability of resources for the replication of viral particles.
+This is likely due to the increased availability of intra-cellular resources for creating viral particles.